apache/skywalking/README.md

 # Contributors
 * [Contributors List](https://github.com/wu-sheng/sky-walking/graphs/contributors)
-* A special thanks to the contributors: 徐妍[@TastySummer](https://github.com/TastySummer) and 戴文, you offer huge helps for this project.
+* Special thanks to the contributors: 徐妍[@TastySummer](https://github.com/TastySummer) and 戴文, you offer huge helps for this project.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to wu.sheng@foxmail.com.